Qodana

 Qodana, created by developer tools company JetBrains, is a code quality platform with a static analysis engine that integrates into CI/CD pipelines.
 It is used by software development teams to improve code quality by assisting them with the code review process, mitigating some human error, enforcing quality guidelines, and building quality gates, among other features.

 History and product development

 Qodana preview was released in 2021, and the product was officially launched to the public in 2023, with support for over 60 programming languages and frameworks, most CI pipelines, and many JetBrains IDEs.

 JetBrains made a Visual Studio Code extension available in late 2023.
+In 2024, hardcoded password detection was implemented as well as self-hosting.

+In 2025, integration with the AI-enabled Cursor was introduced, as well as a public API, native mode configuration, an insights dashboard, single sign-on for enterprise clients, SOC 2 compliance and OWASP security inspections.

 While developers can use the tool to support code reviews, spot bugs, and build quality gateways, it was also designed for QA engineers, security managers, development team leads, and legal teams.
 For these teams, it is a code quality monitoring tool to identify and suggest fixes for bugs, security vulnerabilities, duplications, licence audits and imperfections.